unattended-backpack/hierophant/README.md

 ### Contemplant without Docker access

-If you're running a Contemplant in an environment where Docker containers can't run, like inside a Vast.ai instance, the CUDA prover `moongate` binary must be run separately and pointed to in `contemplant.toml` by setting a `moongate_endpoint`.
+If you're running a Contemplant in an environment where Docker containers can't run, like inside a Vast.ai instance, Succinct's CUDA prover `moongate` binary must be run separately and pointed to in `contemplant.toml` by setting a `moongate_endpoint`.
 The `moongate` binary needs to be extracted from the latest Succinct CUDA prover image.
 At the time of writing, that is `https://public.ecr.aws/succinct-labs/moongate:v5.0.0`.
 You must also build the Contemplant binary with the feature `enable-native-gnark`.

 ```
 cargo build --release --bin contemplant --features enable-native-gnark